Bri Teresi Opts To Take A Hike In A Pair Of Insanely Sexy Booty Shorts

-Bri Teresi opted to sport a sexy two-piece set for her hike in California.
-The blond babe shared a sizzling new snapshot to her Instagram page on July 29 that showed of her enviable figure in questionable hiking attire.
+Bri Teresi sported a sexy two-piece set for her hike in California.
+The blond babe shared a sizzling new snapshot to her Instagram page on July 29 that showed her enviable figure in questionable hiking attire.

-The sexy new post captured Bri with her backside faced toward the camera.
+The new post captured Bri with her backside to the camera.
 A geotag in the update indicated that she was in Los Angeles, California where she posed on a dirt trail with a wood fence and a line of palm trees on her left side.
 Bri ran one hand through her blond tresses and held a green drink from Adrenaline Shoc Energy in her right hand.
-The model popped her booty toward the camera while clad in a smoking hot outfit.
+The model popped her booty toward the camera while clad in a smoking-hot outfit.

-On the upper-half of her figure, she rocked a black bra that fit snug on her body.
-The garment had thin straps that were covered by Bri’s long locks while her shoulders and slender arms were on full display.
-The bra also allowed Bri to show off her beautifully bronze backside while the lower-portion of her ensemble was even sexier.
+On the upper half of her figure, she rocked a black sports bra that fit snug on her body.
+The garment had thin straps that were covered by Bri’s long locks, while her shoulders and slender arms were on full display.
+The bra also allowed Bri to show off her beautifully bronzed back.
+The lower portion of her ensemble was even sexier.

 Bri rocked a pair of tiny booty shorts that boasted the same color as her bra.
-The back of the shorts acted like a thong and flaunted her peachy posterior in its entirety while its sexy cut also treated fans to a great view of her fit legs.
-The waistband of the shorts was high on her waist and showcased her tiny midsection.
+The back of the shorts showcased her peachy posterior, and its sexy cut also treated fans to a great view of her fit legs.
+The waistband of the shorts was high on her waist and highlighted her slim midsection.

-Bri completed her look with a pair of sneakers that looked like they have had plenty of use.
-The body of the sneakers was white and they had grey and pink accents while the back of the shoes boasted a black Nike logo on them.
+Bri completed her look with a pair of sneakers.
+The body of the shoes was white, and they had gray and pink accents.
+The back of the shoes boasted a black Nike logo on them.
 Bri wore her long, blond locks down and messy and her flowing mane spilled over her shoulder blades.

-In the caption of the update, Bri asked fans who wanted to go hiking with her and added a few silly smiley face emoji to the end of her post.
-She made sure to tag Adrenaline Shoc Energy’s Instagram page and use a hashtag to match.
+In the caption of the update, Bri asked fans who wanted to go hiking with her and added silly smiley face emoji to the end of her message.
+She made sure to tag Adrenaline Shoc Energy’s Instagram page and used a hashtag to match.

 The post has already earned over 6,000 likes and 200 comments in less than 24 hours.
-Most social media users complimented Bri’s bombshell body while a few more used emoji.
+Most social media users complimented Bri’s bombshell body while a few more used emoji to express their thoughts.

 “That would be me please thank you,” one follower gushed with a few flame and heart-eye emoji.